Navigation and Search

 If you want to find usages of a particular symbol in the current file, project, solution, or referenced libraries, study the commands in the Finding Usages section.

 Depending on the current caret position in the editor, ReSharper can suggest a lot of relevant navigation options.
-To learn more about these options, see Context Navigation.
+To learn more about these options, see Navigating Current Context.

 ReSharper keeps track of your actions and navigation history and offers various commands that let you navigate to places where you've been previously.
-For more information, see Navigating to Recent Locations.
+For more information, see Navigating Recent Locations and Changes.

 Besides, ReSharper provides other means of navigation: